SEP-TU-e-2024/euro-neurips-vrp-2022-quickstart/README.md

 To build and install all dependencies (Python libaries and others), run `./install.sh`.
 This first installs the Python libraries, then builds HGS-VRPTW, the baseline solver.

+Note: to make it easy on yourself, don't try this on Windows.
+For Windows users, I recommend installing WSL: feel free to ask me (Teun) for help with that.

 ## Commands
 ### Verifier for Solver (Static Problem)
 A Solver is an algorithmic code submission.
 A Verifier is able to verify the correctness of a Solver for a Static Problem.